 Measuring customer satisfaction may not feel like the most important thing on your big to-do list.
 After all, you have things like revenue numbers, web analytics, and a host of KPIs that tell you how your business is doing.
 But by giving your customers a voice, you’ll learn what you could be doing better.
 And you’ll do a much better job of understanding why your big numbers are or aren’t where you want them to be.

-So, how can paying close attention to customer satisfaction hep you?
+So, how can paying close attention to specified satisfaction goals help you?
 Here are four other tangible ways to help your bottom line by prioritizing customer feedback:

 In its Consumer Technographics survey, Forrester found that 45% of US consumers will abandon an online transaction if their questions or concerns aren’t addressed quickly.
 That’s a huge hit to your business if you’re not meeting customers’ expectations!